chickazama/atm-system/README.md

 2. Execute the command 'make'
 3. Execute the command 'bin/atm'

-## Header Files
+## Source and Header Files

-The variables, structs and function prototypes for use throughout the project are defined in a number of header files, each with a different responsibility.
+The variables, structs and function prototypes for use throughout the project are defined in a number of header files (.h), each with a different responsibility.
+The function implementations are defined in corresponding source files (.c).

 - "atm.h" - defines the core structs, 'user' and 'record'.
 - "auth.h" - defines functions responsible for authentication and authorisation.